itsttk/Full-Stack-Web-Application/readme.txt

+Please check out the url 'https://young-bastion-51989.herokuapp.com/' , The current project is deployed to the real time server at this URL.

 1. This is the project for displaying the data from api 'https://api.myjson.com/bins/16roa3'

 2. Make sure that you have latest version of NodeJs and MongoDb installed.